po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/24-Stu_jQuery-UI-Interactions/README.md

 * If you have fully completed the above tasks, here is something you and your partner can look into to further your knowledge:

-  * How exactly does this "HTML Drag and Drop" work?
+  * Can we implement drag and drop functionality without jQuery?

 * Use [Google](https://www.google.com) or another search engine to dig deeper into how this works.